 The Low Signal Level heatmap will show you where your signal strength is weak.
 Causes of weak signal strength include too much distance between the router and the device, or something physically blocking the signal between the router and device.

-If your WLAN troubleshooting scan shows areas of green and blue signal levels, you may need to explore ways to boost your signal level.
+If your WLAN troubleshooting scan shows areas of red and yellow signal levels, you may need to explore ways to boost your signal level.

 The High Noise Level heatmap will show you where the levels of noise are high.
 Noise can be caused by electronic devices such as microwave ovens, cordless phones, Bluetooth devices, and wireless video cameras.

-If your wireless network troubleshooting scan shows areas of blue and green, you may need to explore lowering the noise levels by identifying the interfering devices and removing or shielding them.
+If your wireless network troubleshooting scan shows areas of red and yellow, you may need to explore lowering the noise levels by identifying the interfering devices and removing or shielding them.

 The Overlapping Channels heatmap shows your signal-to-interference ratio and we've touched this topic earlier.
 This kind of interference is caused by other radio transmitters, such as your neighbor's wireless network.

-If your Wi-Fi troubleshooter scan shows blue and green areas, you may need to change your network's WiFi channel to one with less interference.
+If your Wi-Fi troubleshooter scan shows red and yellow areas, you may need to change your network's WiFi channel to one with less interference.

 Follow our recommendations on how to troubleshoot WiFi interference with NetSpot.